KnownStormChaser/master-weather-model-list/README.md

 ## A note on accuracy

-I try to document each model and satellite as accurately as possible based on official product user manuals, technical documentation, agency publications, and peer-reviewed references.
+I try to document each entry as accurately as possible based on official product user manuals, technical documentation, agency publications, and peer-reviewed references.
 However, **information in this repository may be incomplete, out of date, or inaccurate.** This is particularly true for:

-- Models or satellites with limited English-language documentation
+- Systems with limited English-language documentation
 - Systems operated by agencies that do not publish detailed technical specifications publicly
 - Recent operational upgrades that may not yet be reflected in published